tldr-pages/tldr/pages/common/scalafmt.md

 `scalafmt --exclude {{path/to/directory}} {{path/to/file.scala}}`

-- Format only files that were edited against the current branch:
+- Format only files that were edited against the current Git branch:

 `scalafmt --config {{path/to/.scalafmt.conf}} --mode diff`